 Most education loans have a long enough tenure ranging from 5 to 7 years because it is difficult for students to start repaying their loan in large amounts when they are just starting to earn.
 Banks and NBFCs calculate tenure differently.
-For banks tenure starts after completion of moratorium period i.e. if the student is pursuing a 4 year course and the bank offers a 6 month additional moratorium, it will start to calculate tenure after 4.5 years of disbursement.
+For banks, tenure starts after completion of moratorium period i.e. if the student is pursuing a 4-year course and the bank offers a 6-month additional moratorium, it will start to calculate tenure after 4.5 years of disbursement.
 All this while banks will calculate and accumulate simple interest in the loan account.
 Once the moratorium period of 4.5 years is over, the bank expects the student to start earning and repay the loan.
 While calculating his EMI amount the bank will consider the accumulated simple interest as well.
-NBFCs on the other hand calculate tenure from the date of disbursement.
-They also charge simple interest for the course duration but expect that a minimal monthly payout of this interest is done every month even during the course duration.
+NBFCs, on the other hand, calculate tenure from the date of disbursement.
+They also charge simple interest for the course duration but expect that a minimum monthly payout of this interest is done every month even during the course duration.

 Interest rates and processing fees

 Interest rate is an important factor to decide whether to opt for a loan or not.
 By and large, education loans are issued at much lower interest rates than personal loans.
-Therefore, availing an education loan makes sense instead of self funding it or taking a personal loan to finance your education.
-Moreover, the processing fee applicable on education loans is much lower than that applicable on personal loans.
+Therefore, availing an education loan makes sense instead of self-funding it or taking a personal loan to finance your education.
+Moreover, the processing fee applicable to education loans is much lower than that applicable to personal loans.

 Deferment of repayment